sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ####3.
 Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The train_model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24) The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+[//]: # My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+[//]: # The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).

-My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 3 and 64 (models.py) The model includes ELU layers to introduce nonlinearity which make transition between angles smoother, as the activation function is continuous.
+My model consists of a convolution neural network with 3x3 and 5x5 filter sizes and depths between 3 and 128 (models.py) The model includes ELU layers to introduce nonlinearity which make transition between angles smoother, as the activation function is continuous.
-Besides, the input image is cropped removing 26 pixels from the bottom and 52 from the top This way we focus on the road, without paying attention to anything else in the background The resulting cropped image can be seen in the following figure: cropped img
+Besides, the input image is cropped removing 26 pixels from the bottom and 52 from the top This way we focus on the road, without paying attention to anything else in the background The resulting cropped image can be seen in the following figure:
+![cropped img][cropped_img]

-Furthermore, I resize this cropped image to 64x64, in order to reduce memory usage, and then normalize the values between -1 and 1.
+Furthermore, I resize this cropped image to 64x64, in order to reduce memory usage, and then normalize the values between -1 and 1, using Keras lambda layers.

 ####2.
 Attempts to reduce overfitting in the model